 Lowey’s passion for writing about business began in 2004 when she founded Case Marketing, a specialized writing firm that composes MBA case studies for business schools.
 Her MBA case studies have been read by business school students across the globe and are included in the internationally best-selling marketing book, Marketing Management, by Kotler & Keller (New York: Pearson, 2016).
 Prior to that, Lowey worked in brand management, marketing, and sales.

 Lowey received an MBA from the Tuck School of Business at Dartmouth and a BA from Hamilton College where she played varsity softball and women’s rugby.
-An avid athlete, Lowey’s spends her free time coaching youth sports, playing sports, and along the shores of Lake Michigan with husband, three children, and two big dogs.
+An avid athlete, Lowey’s spends her free time coaching youth sports and along the shores of Lake Michigan with husband, three children, and two big dogs.

 This is the most common question I receive!
 Lowey is pronounced Low-E. "Low" rhymes with Go (not cow), then just add an "e."
 Bundy is easy.
 Sichol rhymes with pickle.

 Well, I never thought I would be a writer!
-In fact, when I was a kid, my favorite subjects were math and science and I wanted to be either the first professional female baseball player (and I really wanted to play for the Chicago Cubs) or someone who “carries a briefcase and takes the train into the city.”
-You’ll have to hear my school presentation to learn what the latter comment means.
+In fact, when I was a kid, my favorite subject was math and I wanted to be the first professional female baseball player.

 It takes me about two months to write each book but it takes an entire year to edit it with the publisher, Houghton Mifflin Harcourt.
 During that year, the illustrator, C.S.
 Jennings (who is so talented!), works on the illustrations.